-Stone cladding on façades used for external public paving, and excess stone crushed and used as an aggregate in

-• A large portion of reclaimed materials sourced from Fleetbank House.
-Many other materials sourced from properties on Fleet Street, Whitefriars, Salisbury square,

-Material reclamation written into contractual requirements

-• The existing 2-7 Salisbury Court basement to be retained as the basement for the refurbished building, avoiding the

-• Use of 70% GGBS cement replacement to all the vertical structures (columns, walls, core), firm secant piles and concrete blinding and 50% GGBS cement replacement to
+- Stone cladding on façades used for external public paving, and excess stone crushed and used as an aggregate in terrazzo mix for planters. - A large portion of reclaimed materials sourced from Fleetbank House.
+Many other materials sourced from properties on Fleet Street, Whitefriars, Salisbury square, and the courtyard area. - Material reclamation written into contractual requirements of the Demolition Contractor. - The existing 2-7 Salisbury Court basement to be retained as the basement for the refurbished building, avoiding the need for excavation. - Use of 70% GGBS cement replacement to all the vertical structures (columns, walls, core), firm secant piles and concrete blinding and 50% GGBS cement replacement to all other concrete elements.

-Circular economy in construction
+^{} The term pre-deconstruction audit is used in place of pre-demolition audit to drive recovery and reuse.